Library Services, 2017-2020

 Books for exam preparation

 The collection of books for exam preparation will remain onsite.
-Members will be able to borrow these books from the Library Enquiry Point in the Nuffield Lounge from autumn 2017.
-More details on this new service will be made available later.
+Members will be able to borrow these books from the Library Enquiry Point in the Nuffield Lounge from 10 October 2017.
+The Enquiry Point will be staffed Tuesday to Thursday, 10 am to 3 pm.

 Books and other material available electronically